 While trees are mostly absent from Scottish courses, The Renaissance Club was built on a site that featured 300 acres of pine trees and needed 8,500 tons of wood cleared.
 According to Sarvadi, the property’s unusual treeline was the result of Britain’s Forestry Commission planting large stands of pine and sycamore after World War II.
 When the team from The Renaissance Club pulled out tree stumps, they found pure sand beneath the trees.

 Upon opening, Sarvadi and Doak kept a chunk of trees on the property.
 These well-placed pines exert their influence on some tee shots and approach shots.
-Many of them were still present when the Scottish Open arrived in 2019, but a batch of trees were stripped from the land before the 2020 event, altering the aesthetics of the track.
+Many of them were still present when the Genesis Scottish Open arrived in 2019, but a batch of trees were stripped from the land before the 2020 event, altering the aesthetics of the track.

 The trees proved to be an important trade asset for The Renaissance Club, as they also served to shroud neighboring Muirfield.